testingisdocumenting/znai/td-documentation-docs/documentation/deployment/TS-guides.md

 TS Guides also supports documentation created with Sphinx.

-Sphinx documentation can be deployed in two ways, similar to the [MDoc deployment options](deployment/workflows), either by direct deployment or automatically from the monorepo.
+Sphinx documentation can be deployed in two ways, similar to the [Znai deployment options](deployment/workflows), either by direct deployment or automatically from the monorepo.
 ## Direct Deployment

 Deploy Sphinx docs to TS Guides directly using the `tsguides` CLI tool: